• Skip to primary navigation

 Variations

-• Add other vegetables: You can add other vegetables to the casserole, such as broccoli, cauliflower, zucchini, or carrots.
+• You can add other vegetables to the casserole, such as broccoli, cauliflower, zucchini, or carrots.

-• Use different types of cheese: Try using a different type of cheese, such as mozzarella or Parmesan, or a cheese blend.
+• Try using a different type of cheese, such as white cheddar or a cheese blend.

 Storing & Freezing